shanhhe/comp0240_aerorobotics_cw2_challenge_muti_drone/README.md

 - **-s**: scenario file to load from.
 Default is 'scenarios/scenario1.yaml'"
 - **-w**: world config file to use as base template.
 Default is 'config_sim/config/world.yaml'"
 - **-n**: select drones namespace to launch, values are comma separated.
 By default, it will get all drones from world description file
-- **-s**: if set, the simulation will not be launched.
-Default launch simulation
+- **-c**: if set, the real crazyflie interface will be launched instead of the simulation.
+Defaults to false"
 - **-g**: launch using gnome-terminal instead of tmux.
 Default not set

 ### 2. Launch aerostack2 nodes for the ground station